ryansolid/babel-plugin-jsx-dom-expressions/README.md

 Boolean to indicate whether to enable automatic event delegation on camelCase.

 ### contextToCustomElements
-Boeolean Indicates whether to set current render context on Custom Elements and slots.
+Boolean indicates whether to set current render context on Custom Elements and slots.
 Useful for seemless Context API with Web Components.

+### alwaysCreateComponents
+Always use createComponent method instead of just calling the function.
+Needed to support class components.

+### builtIns
+Array of Component exports from module, that aren't included by default with the library.
+This plugin will automatically import them if it comes across them in the JSX.

 ## Special Binding